 Thank you to co-author Danny Costandy, a summer associate in Foley's San Diego office, for his contributions to this post.

-Foley is here to help you address the short and long term impacts of regulatory changes.
+Foley is here to help you address the short and the long term impacts in the wake of regulatory changes.
 We have the resources to help you navigate these and other important legal considerations related to business operations and industry-specific issues.
-Please reach out to the authors, your Foley relationship partner, or to our Health Care Practice Group with any questions.
+Please reach out the authors, your Foley relationship partner, or to our Health Care Practice Group with any questions.